4 Ways to Demolish a Building

 Wrecking ball demolition, or crane and ball demolition, is one of the oldest and most common methods of building demolition and is typically used for concrete and other masonry structures.
 The wrecking ball—weighing up to 13,500 pounds—is suspended on a cable from a crane or other heavy equipment.
 The ball is either dropped onto or swung into the structure, simply crushing the building with repeated blows.

-Wrecking ball demolition must be performed by highly skilled and experienced crane operators.
+Highly skilled and experienced crane operators must perform wrecking ball demolition.
 Smoothness in controlling the swing of the ball is critical, since missing the target may tip or overload the crane.
 The size of the building that can be demolished with this method is limited by the crane's size and the working room, including proximity to power lines.
 Wrecking ball demolition creates a great deal of dust, vibration, and noise.

 Also known as strip-out, selective demolition is gaining popularity because it allows builders to reuse or recycle the building's materials.
 Selective interior and exterior demolition of wood, brick, metals, and concrete allow for recycling and future use in new structures, blending the old with the new.
 The main goal of this method is to recover the maximum amount of primary (reusable) and secondary (recyclable) material in a safe and cost-effective procedure.
 However, the process is labor-intensive and can be very difficult to achieve in a timely and economical manner for light-framed buildings.